DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Payment

-User will redirect to the payment page and choose any payment method for the transaction and confirm the order.
+User will be redirected to the payment page and choose any payment method for the transaction and confirm the order.

 ![payment](./images/DOTA_Web/Payment.png)